 Regular breaks during practice help maintain flexibility in the hands and wrists, allowing dancers to perform better.
 Taking breaks can also reduce fatigue and prevent overuse injuries commonly associated with prolonged dancing.

-Brief stretching routines during breaks enhance blood circulation, benefiting muscles helps recovery.
-During practice sessions, simple wrist circles and finger stretches help the muscles maintain flexibility.
+Brief stretching routines during breaks enhance blood circulation, which benefits muscles and helps with recovery.
+During practice sessions, simple wrist circles and finger stretches help keep the muscles flexible.

 Summary